mandli/surge-examples/nicholas/readme.md

 Differences in surface level are reasonable and acceptable at Matagorda Bay Entrance, Freeport Harbor, and Aransas Pass.
 Timing and pattern of storm surges obtained from GeoClaw were generally consistent with the observed data at these gauges.
 The reason for the differences may come from the rainfall by hurricane Nicholas.
 However at gauge Galveston Bay Entrance, SPI Brazos Santiago, and Texas Point, timing and pattern of storm surge from simulation does not match observed data as evidently as the first three stations.
 Other than rainfall and flooding, topography could be the main problem for the latter three gauges.
 To elaborate, gauge at Texas Point lies in the channel between Texas and Louisiana.
 Gauge at Galveston Bay Entrance is coverd by Galveston island.
 Gauge at SPI Brazos Santiago is also covered by the south end of the South Padre Island.
 It is very hard to recover the exact locations with surrounding topography of these three gauges given all the tiny details.
 One might want to further refine the regions of those gauges using higher refinement levels in sacrifice of run time to obtain better results.

 ## Conclusion
 Generally speaking, timing and pattern of storm surges obtained from GeoClaw were consistent with the observed data.
 Inconsistencies at some gauges may due to low resolution or difficulty of simulating extremely detailed topography.
-Most observed storm surges slightly exceeded the amount of which from GeoClaw simulation, and the reason may likely correspond to the rainfall and flooding caused by hurricane Nicholas which was not taken into account by GeoClaw simulation.
+Few observed storm surges slightly exceeded the amount of which from GeoClaw simulation, and the reason may likely correspond to the rainfall and flooding caused by hurricane Nicholas which was not taken into account by GeoClaw simulation.

 Author: Jinpai (Max) Zhao
 ```
 jz3445@columbia.edu
 ```